 There are few scopes that offer such raw versatility as the 1-6x scope.
 The scopes are renowned for being able to be used in a variety of settings.
-Whether you're out on a hunt, looking for something to improve your tactical performance, or just wanting to step your shot up at the range or shooting competitions, the 1-6x is a great option for you.
+Whether you’re out on a hunt and your hunting binoculars are not enough, looking for something to improve your tactical performance, or just wanting to step your shot up at the range or shooting competitions, the 1-6x is a great option for you.

 But let’s assume you know all that, and you’re just trying to figure out which 1-6x scope to run with.
 Well, that’s where we come in.
-Both Vortex Strike Eagle and Primary Arms have very solid 1-6x scopes on the market, and this article is going to be a side-by-side comparison of both.
+Both Vortex Strike Eagle and Primary Arms have very solid 1-6x scopes on the market, and this article is going to be a side-by-side comparison of the strike eagle vs primary arms.
 We’re going to get to the bottom of this ultra-practical scope and see which company offers the better bang for your buck.

 At first glance, there are quite a few similarities between these three scopes.
 There are some key differences, though, that may push you one way or another.
 This is going to be a pretty in-depth article because finding which one is the best (and for whom) means really focusing in on the finer details.

 Vortex Strike Eagle vs Primary Arms Silver Series 1-6x FFP/SFP

 Here, we have three very high-quality scopes.
 In all honesty, you can’t go wrong with any of them.
 But you can only buy one, and you want to be an informed buyer and make the right decision – that’s where we come in.
 Both Vortex Optics and Primary Arms have a long history of providing high-quality firearm accessories, and they continue to bring pride to their names with each of their respective flagship 1-6x scopes.

 When three scopes are as similar as these are, it’s generally easier to address all of them at once and just point out key differences between the three.
 That’s what we’re going to do here.